 - 1.3.1.1.
 Self-paced courses do not have an instructor, nor do they have fixed inclusive dates.
-Rather, learners work through the course material online at their own pace within their overall program deadline. - 1.3.1.2.
-Throughout each course, learners may engage with other students.
+Rather, students work through the course material online at their own pace within their overall program deadline. - 1.3.1.2.
+Throughout each course, students have opportunities to engage with other students.
 This peer-to-peer engagement enhances learning by providing depth and cultural perspectives to each topic.